 Housing costs in Marion are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Marion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Marion is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marion who work in management occupations (17.15%), sales jobs (15.30%), and teaching (11.79%).
+There are especially a lot of people living in Marion who work in management occupations (19.11%), sales jobs (13.48%), and office and administrative support (10.76%).

-Because of many things, Marion is a great place for families with children to consider.
-First of all, many other families with children live here, making Marion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Marion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Marion is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Marion’s overall crime rate is lower than average for the country.

 Marion is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.